OumaymaHajri/real-time-chat-app/README.md

 # Features
 - User registration and authentication
 - Real-time chat functionality
-- Search for a user to start a conversation
+- Search for a username to initiate a new conversation

 # API Endpoints